Marc’s Market Insights

 It is worth noting that as we inch closer to the 2020 election, the options markets are showing heightened levels of anticipated volatility—not just through the general election but through the end of the calendar year.
 This indicates that investors are worried we won’t have a clear-cut winner the morning of November 4 and we might be in for some choppy waters before the results get sorted.

-With all of this in mind, investors must also consider the potential of what many experts are saying will be a “lost decade” for returns.
-Long-term investors would be wise to prepare their portfolios by using risk-managed strategies to protect their capital in this high-risk and uncertain environment.
-At Swan, we do this by remaining always hedged through options while staying always invested in low-cost equity ETFs to capture the upside.
+With all of this in mind, investors must also consider the potential of what many experts are saying may be a “lost decade” for returns.
+Long-term investors would be wise to prepare their portfolios by using risk-managed strategies that seek to mitigate downside risks to capital in this high-risk and uncertain environment.
+At Swan, we pursue this by remaining always hedged through options, while staying always invested in low-cost equity index ETFs to participate in potential long-term market growth.